 - some types of cancer, such as breast cancer and bowel cancer

-Obesity can also affect your quality of life and lead to psychological problems, such as depression and low self-esteem (see below for more information about the health problems associated with obesity).
+Obesity can also affect your quality of life and lead to psychological problems, such as depression and low self-esteem.

 Causes of obesity